 At Laser Spine Institute, we specialize in four types of endoscopic surgeries:

-The most unique aspect of Laser Spine Institute's surgical procedures is that they are endoscopic, which means minimally invasive.
+The most unique aspect of Laser Spine Institute's surgical procedures is that they are minimally invasive.
 In the operating room, a small, less than 1-inch incision is made and a hollow tube is inserted into the incision.
 A series of tubes, increasing in size, are placed over the first tube, one at a time, to slowly create an opening to the spine that does not require tearing or cutting of the muscle.
 The last tube, or "working tube," is 18mm in diameter and once it is in place, the other tubes are removed.
 Now a camera, laser, suction, irrigation and other small surgical tools are inserted.
 Throughout the procedure, the anesthesiologist is sitting with the patient, monitoring his/her vital signs and administering medication and intravenous fluids as needed.
 A surgical technician stands by the surgeon to hand him the instruments he needs, and a circulating nurse is present to coordinate everyone on the operating room team, communicate with the patient, and keep the room temperature comfortable.

 The average spine procedure lasts about an hour.
 When the procedure is complete, the surgeon removes the tube to let the tissue and muscle go back to their natural position.
 The last tube is gently removed and absorbable sutures are used to close the incision.
 The patient is wheeled into the post-anesthesia care area where their vital signs are monitored, medications are given as needed and some light refreshments can be enjoyed.
 That same day, patients are encouraged to walk around.
 Soon after, they are discharged home or to their hotel.